syfantid/Greek-CS-Student-Opportunities/README.md

 # Greek-CS-Student-Opportunities
-Opportunities for Greek Computer Science students for fully or semi funded internships, conferences, Master and PhD programmes, hackathons and scholarships.
+A comprehensive list of opportunities for Greek Computer Science students for fully or semi funded internships, conferences, Master and PhD programmes, hackathons and scholarships.

 Contribute by sending a [pull request](https://github.com/syfantid/Greek-CS-Student-Opportunities/pulls), opening an [Issue](https://github.com/syfantid/Greek-CS-Student-Opportunities/issues) or emailing <mailto:s.yfantidou@gmail.com>.
 Remember that sharing is caring (my handle is @syfantid).